How to Create a User Story Map

 How to create a user story map

-To begin the process of user story mapping, the development team first decides on how to format their story map.
-Traditionally, user story mapping takes the form of notecards on a whiteboard or wall, with each notecard representing a story or activity, but with Lucidchart, you can tailor a user story mapping template to document your brand’s specific user stories.
+To begin the process of user story mapping, the development team first decides how to format their story map.
+Traditionally, user story mapping takes the form of notecards on a whiteboard or wall, with each notecard representing a story or activity, but with Lucidchart, you can tailor a user story mapping template or use our sticky note shapes to collaborate in real time and document your brand’s specific user stories.

 Follow these steps to write a clear and useful user story.